 Dickey was born in 1838 in rural Ohio.
 Her mother died in 1846 when she was only eight years old, and her father sent her to live with an aunt who also resided in Ohio.
 By age thirteen, Dickey had received no formal education or religious training.
 At age nineteen, she received a teaching certificate and began her teaching career.
 She joined the Church of the United Brethren in 1858.

 Dickey was teaching in Ohio when the American Civil War began in 1861.
-After the Emancipation Proclamation effectively freed slaves in Vicksburg following the fall of the city in July of 1863, the Church of the United Brethren sent Dickey and two other teachers to the former Confederate stronghold on a mission to “provide books and instruction for the mind” and “the gospel of Christ for the soul.”
-Dickey and her colleagues operated a school in Vicksburg for emancipated slaves for nineteen months.
+After the Emancipation Proclamation effectively freed enslaved people in Vicksburg following the fall of the city in July of 1863, the Church of the United Brethren sent Dickey and two other teachers to the former Confederate stronghold on a mission to “provide books and instruction for the mind” and “the gospel of Christ for the soul.”
+Dickey and her colleagues operated a school in Vicksburg for emancipated enslaved people for nineteen months.
 Although attendance was irregular during these months, more than three hundred students, mostly adults, flocked to the school, and a majority of them learned to read and write.
-The Church of the United Brethren also commissioned a church in Vicksburg, and in 1864, its chaplain performed more than three thousand official marriages for former slaves, whose prior, informal marriages were not legally recognized by the state.
+The Church of the United Brethren also commissioned a church in Vicksburg, and in 1864, its chaplain performed more than three thousand official marriages for formerly enslaved people, whose prior, informal marriages were not legally recognized by the state.
 Dickey completed each certificate of marriage by hand for these couples.

 Dickey’s presence in Clinton was troublesome.
-Local whites would not rent to her because of the purpose of her employment.
+Local White people would not rent to her because of the purpose of her employment.
 She was eventually able to rent a room from Charles Caldwell, a state senator and leader in the local African American community.
-Dickey was also shunned by white Clintonians when she attended the local Methodist church and was harassed by students of nearby Mississippi College when she walked the town streets.
+Dickey was also shunned by White Clintonians when she attended the local Methodist church and was harassed by students of nearby Mississippi College when she walked the town streets.

 The females who attended Mount Hermon Seminary for Colored Females were boarding students in the beginning, but Dickey later allowed local girls to enroll as day students.
 Her church in Ohio paid for a school bell to signal the beginning of the school day for students who lived nearby.
 Dickey later purchased an additional one hundred and twenty acres of land from Walter Hillman and offered to sell the land in one acre plots to the fathers of her day students.
 She insisted that these men partner with her in the venture by paying a modest sum for the land.
 As lots were sold and houses built, the area became known as “Dickeyville” and still exists as a predominately African American community in Clinton today.